What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 jealousy - jealousy

-In contrast to the translator's false friends, there are also words that in the two given languages have the same meaning and similar sound.
-Such "friends of the translator" are called lexical cognates.
+In contrast to the translator's false friends, there are also words that have the same meaning and similar sound in the two languages.
+Such “translator's friends” are called lexical cognates.

-Some scientists characterize "false friends of the translator" as a semantically heterogeneous category of words, including international vocabulary (interlingual relative synonyms of a similar kind), pseudo-international words (interlingual homonyms) and interlingual paronyms.
+Some scientists characterize “false friends of the translator” as a semantically heterogeneous category of words, including international vocabulary (interlingual relative synonyms of a similar type), pseudo-international words (interlingual homonyms) and interlingual paronyms.

 Tracing paper appeared at the beginning of the 17th century.
-This is a translucent rigid paper, which includes finely ground cellulose.
-It has a high density in its structure, which allows you to make it as thin as possible.
+This is a translucent rigid paper containing finely ground cellulose.
+It has a high density in its structure, which makes it possible to make it as thin as possible.

-To date, in designer collections you can find not only matte transparent paper, but also textured, colored and mother-of-pearl tracing papers.
-Oddly enough, but the manufacturing technology of this type of paper is still unknown to many people.
-Only manufacturers of products are dedicated to the secret of its creation.
+Today in designer collections you can find not only matte transparent paper, but also textured, colored and mother-of-pearl tracing papers.
+Oddly enough, the technology for making this type of paper is still unknown to many people.
+Only product manufacturers are privy to the secret of its creation.

 Initially, the product was intended for drawing work.
-The fact that tracing paper was known, basically, only to experts in this field.
-Today, the product is used in many areas.
+Basically, only specialists in this field knew about tracing paper.
+Today the product is used in many areas.
 It is used for manual copying, and now even a primary school student can easily answer the question of what tracing paper is.

-However, not every artist dares to use this paper in his work, and all because sometimes the result can be completely unpredictable.
-But nevertheless, with the help of tracing paper, you can create a unique work of art, the main thing is to know how to use this product correctly.
-In principle, tracing paper is a must for such creative people as artists.
-An architectural student also cannot do without tracing paper.
+However, not every artist dares to use this paper in their work, and all because sometimes the result can be completely unpredictable.
+But nevertheless, with the help of tracing paper you can create a unique work of art, the main thing is to know how to use this product correctly.
+In principle, tracing paper is an essential item for creative people such as artists.
+An architectural student will also not be able to do without tracing paper.

 Printing on tracing paper allows you to present basic color compositions.
 This is true for both artists and interior designers.
 The use of this material allows you to significantly reduce the time required to create several layouts.
 Having become familiar with what tracing paper is and understanding its structure, we can now understand why it is used for printing.
-This one is not afraid of reusable addition, and also this material is durable.
-Tracing paper is compact when stored.
+This material is not afraid of repeated folding, and this material is durable.
+Tracing paper is compact for storage.

-Designer tracing paper is a very capricious material, but at the same time it is unusually beautiful.
-Do not forget that when printing, two problems can still arise.
-Not all types of tracing paper can be used in printing, as it is simply impossible to carry out a high-quality transfer on some.
-Another problem is that it is possible that there may be difficulties when feeding sheets into the printing press, as well as when passing sheets through it at the time of printing.
+Designer tracing paper is a very capricious material, but at the same time extremely beautiful.
+Do not forget that two problems may still arise when printing.
+Not all types of tracing paper can be used in printing, since on some it is simply impossible to carry out a high-quality transfer.
+Another problem is that difficulties may arise when feeding sheets into the printing machine, as well as when passing sheets through it at the time of printing.
 That is why it is better to entrust this process to professionals.

-Many centers will be happy to help you print on tracing paper with high quality.
-The cost of work will certainly be very acceptable, and the level of services performed will please any client.
-The main thing is to initially find out all the information about the center to which the person is going to apply.
+Many centers will be happy to help you produce high-quality printing on tracing paper.
+The cost of the work will certainly be very reasonable, and the level of services provided will please any client.
+The main thing is to initially find out all the information about the center to which a person is going to apply.

-Among other things, tracing paper in a roll is sold in many stores, experts will be happy to answer all your questions.
+Among other things, tracing paper on a roll is sold in many stores; specialists will be happy to answer all your questions.

-So, what is tracing paper and why is it needed, now it is clear to everyone.
-Do not forget about another interesting and important point.
-This type of paper reacts to any changes in climatic conditions, which is why it is important that during work, as well as during the drying process of your work, there are no drafts and humidity.
+So, what tracing paper is and why it is needed is now clear to everyone.
+Don't forget about one more interesting and important point.
+This type of paper reacts to any changes in climatic conditions, which is why it is important that there are no drafts or humidity when working, as well as during the drying process of your work.